 - 2. In a large bowl, cream shortening and sugars until light and fluffy.
 Add eggs, 1 at a time, beating well after each addition.
 Beat in butterscotch mixture.
 Combine the flour, baking soda, baking powder and salt; add to creamed mixture alternately with buttermilk just until combined.

 - 3. Pour into prepared pans.
 Bake at 375° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - 4. In a large saucepan, combine sugar and cornstarch.
 Stir in evaporated milk and water until smooth.
 Cook and stir over medium heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
 Stir a small amount of hot filling into egg yolk; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.

 - 5. Remove from the heat.
 Gently stir in chips and butter.
 Stir in pecans and coconut.
 Cool to room temperature without stirring.

-- 6. Place one cake layer on a serving plate; spread with half of the filling.
+- 6. Place 1 cake layer on a serving plate; spread with half of the filling.
 Top with second layer and remaining filling.
 Frost sides with buttercream frosting.
 Store in the refrigerator.
-Yield: 12 servings.

 1 slice: 765 calories, 36g fat (15g saturated fat), 81mg cholesterol, 422mg sodium, 103g carbohydrate (79g sugars, 2g fiber), 7g protein.